dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 The interpolation tells Godot how to calculate the frame values between the keyframes.
 These interpolation modes are supported:

-* Nearest: Set the value of the nearest keyframe
+* Nearest: Set the nearest keyframe value
 * Linear: Set the value based on a linear function calculation between the two keyframes
 * Cubic: Set the value based on a curved function calculation between the two